Book a Tour →

 Avg max 25°C · 9 rain days

 One of Brisbane's two best months.
-Clear skies, low humidity, warm afternoons, and cool nights.
-The hinterland is extraordinary — mist in the morning valleys, golden afternoon light.
-Ocean still warm enough for swimming.
-April is an exceptional time to visit.
+Clear skies, low humidity, warm afternoons, cool nights.
+Brisbane Comedy Festival (Apr 24–May 24) and Sting's The Last Ship at QPAC fill the evenings.
+The hinterland is extraordinary — mist in morning valleys, golden afternoon light on the Glass House Mountains.
+Ocean still warm for swimming.

 May